GlassBricks/StagedBlueprintPlanning/mod-portal/readme.md

 ### Landfill/tiles

-Landfill can be automatically placed in your blueprints.
+Landfill can be automatically placed in blueprints.
 See the "Stage" tab in the settings gui for more details.

 The "Flexible Offshore Pump Placement" _startup setting_ enables placing offshore pumps in places not usually allowed.
 This may be useful in designing blueprints with offshore pumps, and is enabled by default.